 Facilities on site: Marina di Grosseto offers everything you wish.
-Bars, bakeries, restaurants, sport activities (windsurfing, padlling and sailing), playground, dog beach.
+Bars, bakeries, restaurants, sports activities (windsurfing, paddling and sailing), playground, dog beach.
 It’s the best beach in Tuscany if you require fun, music and entertainment for your holidays.

 Marina di Alberese beach

-Be careful: The most southerly part of the beach is a popular destination for nudists, but close to this area there is the best part of this beach, so… for those who loves to discover and never stop at the first step, we recommend to walk a bit on the left side of the beach and stop before the nudists area.
+Be careful: The most southerly part of the beach is a popular destination for nudists, but close to this area there is the best part of this beach, so… for those who love to discover and never stop at the first step, we recommend to walk a bit on the left side of the beach and stop before the nudist’s area.

 How to get to the beach: Marina di Alberese beach is inside the protected area of the park.
-This means that access is limited to a certain numbers of private cars per day, and that you have to pay a daily fee (ticket at the Visitor Center of the Maremma Park) to get to the beach.
-For this reason we suggest you to leave the car at the Visitor Centre and get to the sea or by bike ( 8km of bike lane) or by free shuttle.
+This means that access is limited to certain numbers of private cars per day and that you have to pay a daily fee (ticket at the Visitor Center of the Maremma Park) to get to the beach.
+For this reason, we suggest you leave the car at the Visitor Centre and get to the sea or by bike ( 8km of the bike lane) or by free shuttle.

 Facilities on site: No beach resorts and neither sunbed renting on site.
 During high season, there is a small kiosk in the pinewood and a picnic area as well.